-- Variable actions allow you to adjust the value of a defined variable within program.
-For more information on Variables please see the section titled Using Variables. - Adjust Scene actions adjust the On Levels and Ramp Rates of devices or scenes.
+Variable actions allow you to adjust the value of a defined variable within program.
+For more information on Variables please see 3.5.4 Using Variables in Notifications.

+Adjust Scene actions adjust the On Levels and Ramp Rates of devices or scenes.
 For example, use this function to adjust scenes so that they turn on at brighter levels during the day, and perhaps at dimmer levels during the evening.
-Please keep in mind that many devices require a reboot before On Level or Ramp Rate changes take effect, so this function may not be useful in all cases. - System actions are used to notify compatible clients of energy related alerts.
+Please keep in mind that many devices require a reboot before On Level or Ramp Rate changes take effect, so this function may not be useful in all cases.

+System actions are used to notify compatible clients of energy related alerts.

 Other Actions may be available depending on what optional modules you may have installed.
-For more information, see the section titled 3.9 Optional Modules.
+For more information, see 3.9 Optional Modules.